yclas/common/CONTRIBUTING.md

-# Contributing to Open Classifieds Common
+# Contributing to Yclas Common

-Looking to contribute something to Open Classifieds? **Here's how you can help.**
+Looking to contribute something to Yclas? **Here's how you can help.**

 ## Environment
-Recommended PHP 5.5 , MySQL 5.5, Apache 2.2, Linux.
+Recommended PHP 7.0 , MySQL 5.5, Apache 2.2, Linux.

 ## Git usage